Paid Sick Leave Laws by State

 Oregon

 Oregon, like California and New Jersey, requires sick leave to be provided to employees of all size businesses, according to Senate Bill 454.
 Oregon requires five days (40 hours) of unpaid sick leave to be made available to all full-time employees.
-For employers with 10 or more employees, that sick leave time off has to be paid by the employer.
+For employers with 10 or more employees, or with six or more employees if the business has a location or an employee working in Portland, that sick leave time off has to be paid by the employer.
 Check out our Oregon Sick Leave guide for more detail.

 If your business is in Portland, paid sick leave applies to employees of businesses with six or more employees.